Naturopathic doctors (NDs) are licensed physicians.

 At Evergreen Natural Health Center we understand that most people don’t want to take handfuls of supplements every day.
 We want our patients to have to take as few things as possible, and encourage changes in lifestyle and diet to facilitate this.
 That said, based on the health history and physical exam, there are often nutritional supplements we will recommend for overall health, or to treat an immediate symptom.

-Herbal medicine is an ancient form of health care that has been used for thousands of years.
+Herbal medicine is an ancient form of health care that has been used for thousands of years across cultures.
 Extensive scientific documentation now exists concerning the use of herbs for health conditions.
 Western traditions of herbal medicine (also referred to as botanical medicine) rely primarily on the use of single herbs, or the combination of a few herbs.
-Other traditional systems of medicine, particularly Asian traditions, use many herbs in synergistic mixtures.
-At Evergreen Natural Health Center we blend these two traditions in our approach to health.

 Stress has an incredibly powerful effect on the body.
 It can cause emotional and physical symptoms that can derail an otherwise healthy person.
 Often seemingly unrelated symptoms can be eased by managing stresses effectively.